Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

   * E = Issue is unique, well described, and a possible reason for occurrence and solution is mentioned
 * Using the GitHub flow model
-  * N = GitHub flow model unused or no commits
+  * N = GitHub flow model unused or no commits to the Github repository
-  * I = Pushed to master or non-descriptive commits
+  * I = Pushed to master or non-descriptive commits to the Github repository
-  * A = Pushed to correct repository with descriptive commits
+  * A = Pushed to correct repository with descriptive commits to the Github repository
   * G = Use of a branch/fork demonstrated appropriately
   (e.g having a feature branch) along with descriptive commits
-  * E = Use of multiple useful branches/forks demonstrated appropriately containing multiple coherent and descriptive commits
+  * E = Use of multiple useful branches/forks demonstrated appropriately containing multiple consistent and descriptive commits
 * Creating and using a repository branch
   * N = Did not create or utilize branches
   * I = Create unclear branches